 Due to the lowered consensus revenue forecast for the Transportation Fund, there will not be a transfer to the Central Garage Fund in FY 2024.
-The suspension of this transfer will not impact programmatic operations nor the Agency's ability to purchase heavy equipment in FY 2024, based on a surplus of net proceeds available in the Highway Garage Fund.
+The suspension of this transfer will not impact either programmatic operations or the Agency's ability to purchase heavy equipment in FY 2024, based on a surplus of net proceeds available in the Highway Garage Fund.